Last Updated on February 3, 2023 by Pinpoint 250

 After all the water has been drained, look at the filter to see if you are hitting the sides.

-Just above the bed of the filter, there should be a thin layer of coffee that is mostly fines.
+Just above the bed of the filter, there should be a thin layer of mostly fine coffee.

 A thin layer of coffee, mostly fine, should be current around the sides of the filter just above the bed.